TodePond/TodePondDotCom/sky/live-year/readme.md

 I love this kind of chaos.
 It really injected a load of energy into my sets.
 I also see it as a kind of flex to let people mess with me like that, which feels increasingly important to me as I learn more about the history of "jamming" including the origin of the word "jam" itself.

 It's also [just] funny to watch someone (me) struggle on stage(?) when performing.
 This is what I leant into back when I did comedy: We let the audience mess us around and make our life difficult and it was fun.
 And it was fun to bring this into my live coding performances too.
 For me, the high moment was at errorcamp when I let people join me in a tool I made called twirl.
 It's whole purpose is this kind of audience-interaction-trouble-making.
 It's good for joining from your phone, so it's even easier for audience members to get involved.
-The set ended when [Lizzie] did 99999 crow sounds to crash my computer.
+The set ended when [Lizzie](https://digitalselves.xyz/) did 99999 crow sounds to crash my computer.

 <br>

 This kind of experience normalised collaboration for me.
-It became natural to hop into a room with anyone and start jamming together and I did a whole bunch of this at errorcamp and also [ICLC].
+It became natural to hop into a room with anyone and start jamming together and I did a whole bunch of this at errorcamp and also [ICLC](https://iclc.toplap.org/2025/).
 There was a lot of "laptop hopping" back then.
-For me, that practice began at the London algorave at corsica studios where I saw [Lucy] leave someone else with her laptop for over an hour and it kind of blew my mind.
+For me, that practice began at the London algorave at corsica studios where I saw [Lucy](https://heavy-lifting.org/) leave someone else with her laptop for over an hour and it kind of blew my mind.
 We did a whole lot more of this at errorcamp and ICLC, which is when I began to become comfortable with the practice myself.

 Coming home from ICLC, I wondered if I'd ever perform solo ever again.
 Maybe I should make the promise last longer than one year?
 Maybe I should promise a lifetime?